Region is now in recovery mode.

 • Any damaged material as a result of the weather event can be taken to the Council Resource Recovery Centre for assessment to determine whether Council will cover the cost of disposal.

 • We’ll need to know your contact details, your insurance company (if applicable), where the material has come from and confirmation that it’s flood related waste.
+You can complete this short form in advance (pdf 43 KB).
 We may need to take photos of the waste.

 • If you are not able to transport your material to a Resource Recovery Centre, then please call Council and we will look at getting a contractor to collect the material.
 Please don’t put material on the roadside, as this makes it difficult and more expensive to manage.